MortezaTavasoly/MortezaTavasoly/README.md

 - 👋 Hi, I’m @MortezaTavasoly
-- 👀 I’m interested in React and javaScript
+- 👀 I’m interested in React and javaScript also TypeScript
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me :
 - Email: moteza.tavasoly.rostami@gmail.com
 - linkedin: www.linkedin.com/in/morteza-tavasoly-02206528a,
-- Instagram : @mr_mtr6 and Telegram :@MTRW6
+- Instagram : @mr_mtr6
+- Telegram :@MTRW6